dpolygon/dpolygon/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=dpolygon&theme=transparent&hide_border=true&mode=weekly)](https://git.io/streak-stats)

 # 💫 About Me:
 I am a software engineer, graduated from The University of Texas at Austin with my B.S. in C.S.
-Im passionate about creating apps that serve to solve problems!
+Im passionate about creating apps that solve problems!

 ## 🚀 What I'm Up To